UniExeterRSE/intro-version-control/_episodes/07_recording_changes.md

 For our purposes, you can think of the **working tree** as the contents of the repository, just like you're used to thinking of files within a folder or its subfolders.
-Git is able to detect changes to files in the repository (including if files have been added or removed), as well as in subfolders of the repository.
+Git is able to detect changes to files in the working tree (including if files have been added or removed, or that are in subfolders).

 > ### Run `git status` often
 >
 > We're going to flag here that you should get into the habit of running
 > `git status` often.
 It's the primary way of seeing at a glance what state
-> your repository is in and how the working tree differs (or not) with the state
+> your working tree is in and how it differs (or not) with the state
 > of the repository.